franckverrot/activevalidators/README.md

 * `ip`    : based on `Resolv::IPv[4|6]::Regex`
 * `credit_card` : based on the `Luhn` algorithm
 * `date`  : based on the `DateValidator` gem
+* `password` : based on a set of regular expressions

 Todo
 ----